COVID-19 and VTE/Anticoagulation: Frequently Asked Questions

 Should COVID-19 patients receive post-discharge thromboprophylaxis?

 Patients hospitalized for acute medical illness are at increased risk for VTE for up to 90 days after discharge.
 A symptomatic VTE incidence between 0-0.6% at 30-42 days post discharge has been reported in patients with COVID-19.
 Whether post-discharge thromboprophylaxis is warranted is being investigated in clinical trials and enrollment is encouraged.
 Any decision to use post-discharge thromboprophylaxis should consider the individual patient’s VTE risk factors at the time of discharge, including reduced mobility and bleeding risk, as well as feasibility.
 For example, COVID-19 patients who are discharged early to free up inpatient beds (“home hospital” approach) might still have significantly reduced mobility.
-Aspirin has been studied for VTE prophylaxis in low-risk patients after hip or knee arthroplasty but has not been studied for COVID-19 post-discharge thromboprophylaxis.
+Aspirin has been studied for VTE prophylaxis in low-risk patients after hip or knee arthroplasty and is currently being investigated for COVID-19 post-discharge thromboprophylaxis.
 Patients should be educated on the signs and symptoms of VTE at hospital discharge and advised to seek urgent medical attention should these develop.

 If a patient with COVID-19 requires therapeutic anticoagulation for VTE or AFIB stroke prevention, are there any special considerations?

 Multiple medications are being used for COVID-19 treatment.
 Dexamethasone is an inducer of CYP3A4 and the extent of the drug interaction with direct oral anticoagulants is unknown.
 Sarilumab (KEVZARA) and tocilizumab (ACTEMRA) can increase cytochrome P450 enzyme activity and so they should not be used together with apixaban (Eliquis®) or rivaroxaban (Xarelto®) and may also increase the doses of warfarin required.
 Atazanavir and lopinavir/ritonavir will increase drug concentrations of apixaban and rivaroxaban and decrease the active metabolite of clopidogrel and prasugrel.
-The University of Liverpool has collated a list of drug interactions, accessible at covid19-druginteractions.org.
+The University of Liverpool has collated a list of drug interactions (Link: http://covid19-druginteractions.org/).
 LMWH or UFH in hospitalized critically ill patients is preferred because of the shorter half-life and fewer drug-drug interactions compared with direct oral anticoagulants.
-Regular warfarin users who are unable to get INR monitoring during isolation may be candidates for direct oral anticoagulant therapy, but patients with mechanical heart valves, ventricular assist devices, valvular atrial fibrillation, antiphospholipid antibody syndrome, or lactation should generally continue treatment with warfarin therapy.
+Regular warfarin users who are unable to get INR monitoring during isolation may be candidates for direct oral anticoagulant therapy (add link), but patients with mechanical heart valves, ventricular assist devices, valvular atrial fibrillation, antiphospholipid antibody syndrome, or lactation should continue treatment with warfarin therapy.
 LMWH or UFH remain the anticoagulants of choice in pregnancy.